Do You Have A Fear Of Vulnerability? How To Learn To Be Open With Others

 One of the most popular forms of therapy is called cognitive behavior therapy (CBT) and has been proven to help with a variety of mental health conditions, including anxiety such as the fear of vulnerability.
 CBT can be used to help you identify the root of your anxiety, as well as to identify false beliefs and thinking patterns, then reframe those thoughts into healthier patterns.
 CBT has been found to provide sustained improvement for anxiety.
 One study even found through neuroimaging that CBT can change dysfunctions of the nervous system.

-Today, with online counseling, such as through Regain, it’s easier than ever to get help.
+Today, with online counseling, such as through Regain, it’s easier than ever to get help for your mental health.
 Studies have found that online counseling is just as effective as in-person therapy, but offers advantages like being able to meet with a counselor from the comfort of your home and at a time that’s more convenient for you.

 Takeaway